A Tennessee family finds the Spirit of Christmas

 “See you?
 No, I didn’t see any car coming.”

 The man got a worried look on his face then stepped out of his black sedan and walked to the front of his car.
 “Aw, man!
 My headlights are out again!”
 He smacked the hood of the car with the palm of his hand.
-The lights momentarily blinked, than came on.
+The lights momentarily blinked, then came on.
 “God, I must have a short somewhere.
 I had no idea I was driving blind.”
 He climbed back into the driver’s seat.
 “You’re sure you’re gonna be all right, then?”

 “Yeah, I’m fine.
 But you better get those headlights checked out before you kill somebody.”